Path Planning using a One-shot-sampling Skeleton Map: Path Planning with OSS Maps

-Based on U-Net \cite{UNET}, we propose the architecture described in the scheme of the Figure \ref{figUNet}.
-Our architecture, SkelUnet, has been developed to be trained in a supervised fashion, where the input is a map and the target is a corrupted version of the input.
-In this case, the target is a skeletonized version obtained from the Zhang-Sue's method \cite{zhang1984fast}.
-The SkelUnet is a deep denoising autoencoder (DDAE) formed by convolutional layers, where the goal is training two parametric functions $f_{\theta}(x)=S_{f}(b+\mathrm{W}_{x})$ for encoding and $g_{\theta}(h)=S_{g}(d+\mathrm{W}^{'}_{h})$ for decoding, where $\theta=\{\mathrm{W},b,\mathrm{W}^{'},d\}$ and $S_{f}$, $S_{g}$ refers to activation functions, \cite{bengio2013representation}.
-The idea behind using an auto-encoder-based architecture is conducted from the manifold hypothesis.
-That is, the probability distribution over our data of interest is highly concentrated in a reasonably small number of connected regions or a set of connected regions namely manifolds, and not over the totality of data \cite{deepLearning}.
-Learning a manifold is useful for sampling regions of interest (cluttered scenes or narrow passages) from a 2D work-space.
-We use the original map representation i.e. the work-space $\mathcal{W}\in\mathbb{R}^2$ to feed the trained SkelUnet and we get a skeletonized version of the free work-space $\mathcal{\widetilde{W}}_{free} \in \mathbb{R}^2$, note that it differs from the free configuration space $\mathcal{X}_{free}$.
+for decoding, where $\theta$ is the set of the convolution parameters. $\phi$ is the set of transposed convolution parameters, and $S_{f}$ with $S_{g}$ are activation functions\cite{bengio2013representation}.
+The rational for using an autoencoder-based architecture is motivated by the manifold hypothesis.
+This hypothesis posits that the probability distribution of the data of interest is highly concentrated in a reasonably small number of connected regions (manifolds), rather than being uniformly distributed over the entire space\cite{lecun2015deep}.
+Learning such a manifold is useful for sampling regions of interest, such as cluttered scenes or narrow passages, from a 2D workspace.
+In this paper, We use the original map representation, the workspace $\mathcal{W} \subset \mathbb{R}^2$, to feed the trained SkelUnet, obtaining a skeletonized version of the free workspace, $\mathcal{\widetilde{W}}_{free} \subset \mathbb{R}^2$.
+Note that for robots with higher degrees of freedom their free configuration space $\mathcal{X}_{free}$ may differ.
+Such a problem is out of the scope of this paper and it will be addressed in future work.